yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Terrain

 ## Improvement uniques
+??? example  "Ensures a minimum tile yield of [stats]"
+	Example: "Ensures a minimum tile yield of [+1 Gold, +2 Production]"

+	Applicable to: Improvement

 ??? example  "Can also be built on tiles adjacent to fresh water"
 	Applicable to: Improvement